 How to write a food blog

-How to write a listicle
+How to do a listicle

 How to write a blog post about an event